Kyriosity/use-dev/README+/projects/Rvrs/README+/reversible_reason.md

 # Reversible &mdash; Rationale

 Hypothetical Undo/Redo _reversible_ is a tree of LIFO queues, while practical sight is the traverse through its recent branch.\
 The solution for the latter is an unsophisticated choice of ordered [collection](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/collections) (or array).
-That said, let's justify our construction over that...
+That said, let's vindicate our construction over that...

 __Functionality__, stretching beyond `Undo`/`Redo`